Parapolybia

 Parapolybia nests start small, but can grow to magnificent sizes if the location and weather are favourable and the colony strong.
 They generally have a more vertical orientation than nests of Polistes.
 Some large nests can take on rather unique shapes.
 At its peak, such a nest can contain hundreds of individuals.
 However, most nests are usually smaller.

 Parapolybia are extremely adaptable species.
-They are very common in urban areas and frequently build nests outside apartment windows, hanging from air-conditioning units, and sometimes even indoors.
+In Hong Kong, they are very common in urban areas and frequently build nests in and around old buildings, outside apartment windows, hanging from air-conditioning units, and sometimes even indoors.
 In more natural surroundings, they build nests in bushes, often not very high, and are common in urban parks.
 Not surprisingly, gardeners are often stung by them.

 Parapolybia are not choosy over choice of prey.
 Usually I see them catching winged breeder termites, small flies, small caterpillars and other similar insects.
 They are also quite fond of carrion, and will scrape out the meat from dead insects or even snails; unlike most hornets, they will take meat or carcasses which have been exposed and are starting to rot.
 They will also attempt to collect our food, and even hang around garbage.

 Parapolybia generally tolerate people moving around their nests, and are easy to approach.
 I have positioned my lens merely inches from the nest while photographing them, and they were not even alarmed.
-And when disturbed, they seldom fly out in an attacking swarm, as hornets or honeybees do.
-Usually only around four or five workers rush to attack.
-However, these wasps pursue intruders with a vengeance unmatched by any other!
+However, they are sensitive to vibrations to the nest or sudden movements nearby.
+If disturbed, they will fly out in a swarm and some of the workers will sting any moving object they catch sight of, but their defended radius is very small, generally within a meter of the nest, and seldom give chase for long.
+However, if the nest is subjected to continuous disturbance, the workers may give chase over much longer distances and do not stop till they land one sting on the intruder.
 I recall, many years ago, accidentally disturbing a nest that had been built on a fence which I was leaning against.
 Five workers flew forward, and I took off immediately, running for my life.
-Four of them lost interest, but one of them just would not let me off; I ran over a distance of almost three football fields, and when I stopped, panting hard and out of breath, a tiny missile crashed into my forehead and stung me hard just above my eyebrow!
+Four of them lost interest, but one of them just would not let me off; I ran over a distance of almost three football fields, and when I stopped, exhausted and out of breath, a tiny missile crashed into my forehead and stung me just above my eyebrow!
 It is amusing to recall the vengeance of this little wasp.
 She pursued me over such a great distance, just to land one good , proper sting.
-The sting of these wasps can be quite painful.
+The sting of these wasps can be quite painful if you are not used to wasp stings and have no standards for comparison.
+I am fairly tolerant to the venom of Parapolybia nodosa and Parapolybia varia, and a sting nowadays feels just slightly more painful than an ant bite to me.
+From personal experience, I can say that of the three species in Hong Kong, Parapolybia indica is somewhat more defensive and quick to react to movement near the nest, and has a much more painful sting than the other two species.

 The three species described here are variously distributed across Japan, Taiwan, China (including Hong Kong), India and elsewhere in Asia.
 Parapolybia varia is even found in Papua New Guinea.
-I also once saw a Parapolybia in Singapore, but it flew off before I could catch it for a close look.
+I have also collected Parapolybia varia in Singapore.